aws-samples/scp-alternative-solution/README.md

 * Upload the SCP policy file for the organization unit or account to the folder `permission-boundary-policy`
 ![007-s3-bucket-folder.png](docs/images/007-s3-bucket-folder.png)

-###  Initialize the member account to be managed by SCP Alternative solution
+### Use Case 2: Initialize the member account to be managed by SCP Alternative solution

 For any AWS accounts which need to be managed by the alternative solution, it's required to be registered and initilized via the SCP Service catalog product first.